 Models of the resilience of the European network through the development of scenarios by focusing on market integration, supply potential and security of supply.

 We play, and will continue to play, a very active role in the development of the TYNDP.
-We are legally obliged, as enshrined in Article 12(1) of Regulation 715/2009, to co-operate with the transmission system operators (TSOs) of Europe within ENTSO-G. We provide both physical resources and data both annually and on an ad-hoc basis to help ensure that the TYNDP not only meets but exceeds the obligation placed upon it by the Third Energy Package.
+We are legally obliged, as enshrined in Article 12(1) of Regulation 715/2009(which has been adopted into UK legislation), to co-operate with the transmission system operators (TSOs) of Europe within ENTSO-G. We provide both physical resources and data both annually and on an ad-hoc basis to help ensure that the TYNDP not only meets but exceeds the obligation placed upon it by the Third Energy Package.

 Security of Supply Regulation

-The regulation on safeguard the security of gas supply, Regulation (EU) 2017/1938 of 25 October 2017), repeals Regulation (EU) 2010/994 and introduces greater cooperation between Member States.
+The regulation on safeguard the security of gas supply, Regulation (EU) 2017/1938 of 25 October 2017(which has been adopted into UK legislation), introduces greater cooperation between Member States.
 It came into effect on 1 November 2017.
 The regulation facilitates the following:

 ensuring member states provide gas to protected customers